 You must maintain the cold chain until it is finally prepared for food.
 Remember to pack a thermal bag when shopping for fish in warm weather.

-- Put your fish on plastic wrap or aluminum foil.
+- Put your fish on plastic wrap or aluminum foil. (have it in a form-for ex; a lasagna dish works great) Sprinkle the sugar evenly on top.

-- Sprinkle the sugar evenly on top.
-Add the salt.
+- Add the salt.
 Put more salt on the thick middle part and more thinly on the thin parts.

 - Wrap the filet tightly in plastic or foil.
 You can also wrap it in baking paper and then in foil.
-Put it then inside some container box, since it loses liquid.
+Let the salmon cure in the fridge for at least a day.

 Do you need to freeze your salmon before curing?